YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Privacy Analysis

 \subsection{Real-world data privacy analysis}

-Building on the previous theoretical analysis, we conduct an anonymity analysis of these features on a real user dataset.
+Building on the previous theoretical analysis, we conduct an anonymity analysis of the reported features on a real user dataset.
 However, in this case, we employ the formula of Eq.~\ref{eq:real}, where the probability of a class (or level) in a feature is no longer uniform, but is computed using the probability distribution function of the feature.
-The dataset used was the one provided by the authors of the study in~\cite{imcRTB2017} and consists about 80k entries from 810 different users, each entry containing 27 different features.
-Out of these 27, we selected the ones that are reported back from the \toolname as well, ending up with a set of 8 features.
-Namely these features are: user location, day of the week, time of the day, ad size, ADX involved, IAB category for the 1st-party, price keyword and price value.
-Based on the classes in each feature, we calculate the probability of each different class. (due to space constraints we show the probability distribution functions for these features in Figure~\ref{fig:dataset_feat} in Appendix~\ref{sec:appendix}).
+The dataset used is $M$, with $80k$ ad impressions from 810 different users, each entry containing 27 different features.
+Out of these 27, we selected the ones reported back from \toolname as well, ending up with a set of 8 features: user location, day of week, time of day, ad size, ADX involved, IAB category of 1st-party, price keyword and price value.
+Based on the classes in each feature, we calculate the probability of each class.

 We start our analysis by examining a pessimistic scenario, which assumes an experimental setup where all features are reported at their classes with lowest probability observed.
 That is, we take the lowest probability class for each feature and compute the surprisal bits of this scenario.
-Indeed, the surprisal bits for a user who reports such unlikely event are about $6$ bits.
+Indeed, the surprisal bits for a user who reports such unlikely event are about $60$ bits.
 Interestingly, this number is very close to our previous theoretical worst case scenario, where no kind of anonymization was applied.

 Next, we proceed to analyze the scenarios that did happen in the real dataset, and compute their surprisal bits.
 In Figure~\ref{fig:surpr_aggr_real} (black line), we show the CDF of the surprisal bits for the observed setups.
-All setups have fewer than $37$ bits, and 95\% of the cases have fewer than 21 bits.
-Also, the median setup has 12.5 bits.
+All setups have fewer than $37$ bits, and $95\%$ of the cases have fewer than $21$ bits.
+Also, the median setup has $12.5$ bits.
 Indeed, someone could argue that the high surprisal bit rate for a small portion of entries could expose some users.
 We remind the reader that in the absence of any sort of PII, the link to specific users can be difficult if not impossible inside this database.